LytsingStudio/LTBL-ESC/README.md

 >
 6.Rotate forward and reversely, brake supported.
 >
-7.More closed-loop function will be enabled after calibration of motor (For example: LinearBrake).
+7.More closed-loop function will be enabled after calibration of motor (For example: LinearBrake, Speed closed-loop mode, Force closed-loop mode).
 >
 特点：
 >